Pacific Angel Sharks: Family Squatinidae

 Identification: These sharks look like a ray, or a cross between a shark and a ray and are often mistaken for rays by anglers.
 However, a couple of items gives them away: (1) angel sharks have a flattened body similar to rays but have broad pectoral fins that are unattached to the head, and (2) the mouths of angel sharks are up front of the head, not underneath as in rays.
 Their camouflage coloring, typically sandy gray, gray brown, or reddish with dark spots, allows them to lie relatively unnoticed on the bottom.
 The belly is white.
 Angel sharks are unique in that the lower lobe of the tail is longer than the upper lobe.

-Size: Reaches a length of 5 feet and a size of 60 pounds.
+Size: Reaches a length of nearly six feet (68.9 inches) and a size of 60 pounds.
 Most caught from piers are under 4 feet in length.

 Angel shark from the Oceanside Pier in 2012

-Range: Bahia Magdalena, southern Baja California, and the Gulf of California to Puget Sound, Washington.
+Range: Bahía Magdalena, southern Baja California, and the Gulf of California, to Puget Sound, Washington and Clover Point, Vancouver Island.
 One unverified record from Alaska; rare north of California.
+Common from Tomales Bay south.

 Habitat: Offshore and in shallow bays in sand or mud bottoms near rocky reefs.
-Generally found from 10-600 feet deep.
-Primarily they feed at night and their main food is fish and shellfish (although they’ll settle for squid, octopi, sea cucumbers and other unusual tidbits in order to maintain a well balanced and nutritional diet).
+Found from surf zone down to 672 feet.
+Primarily feeds at night and their main foods are fish and shellfish (although they’ll settle for squid, octopi, sea cucumbers and other unusual tidbits in order to maintain a well balanced and nutritional diet).
 Some sources say one of their main foods is California halibut.
 So flatties beware!
 Angels are bottom lurkers and ambush predators that like to lie partially buried in the sand awaiting unsuspecting prey to wander by.
 When fish and other organisims, aka food, come close, angels use their protrusible and highly expandable mouths (armed with big teeth) to quickly inhale the unlucky prey.
 Perhaps the prey should have been praying since they don’t have a prayer of a chance.

 Piers: Not common at any pier although occasionally caught.
 Best bets: Ocean Beach Pier, San Clemente Pier, Hermosa Beach Pier, Santa Monica Pier, Ventura Pier, Avila Beach Pier and, possibly the best, the Cayucos Pier.